espruino/EspruinoDocs/devices/NRF52LL.md

 print(saadc.sample()[0]);
 ```

-Read a buffer of data from the ADC, alternating between 2 pins (ADC).
+### Read a buffer of data from the ADC, alternating between 2 pins

+Uses ADC.

 It's also possible to use `.sample(...)` for this, but this example
 shows you how to use it in more detail.